neelnaik99/Tesla-Fleet-Analytics-Take-Home/README.md

    Dynamic Time Warping is a very effective way of measuring simalarity between two time series values of different lengths.

+   DTW is a very computationally complex algorithm and takes up a few minutes even after measures to reduce runtime.

 <H2> Future Work </H2>

 For question 1.2: